nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 3. Copy the file to an empty folder you want to use as the _home folder_.

 4. **Double-click** the jar file to start the app OR start the app using **CLI** and type `java -jar <jar file name>.jar`.<br>
-   The app should look similar to the one shown below:<br>
+   The app should look similar to the one shown below:<br><br>
    <img src="images/Ui.png" width="550" height="300">
+   <br>The image above is what Wishful Shrinking looks like after running it for the first time.<br><br><br>

-5. Below is a brief explanation of Wishful Shrinking's components.<br>
+5. Below is a brief explanation of Wishful Shrinking's components.<br><br>
    <img src="images/UiExplained.png" width="550" height="300">
+   <br>The image above is a labeled diagram of each of Wishful Shrinking's components.
+Below is a brief explanation on each of the components.<br><br>

    * List of recipes/ingredients/consumption: The left window will display either a list of recipes, a list of ingredients or the consumption list depending on your input.
 In the image above, it is displaying the recipe list.
    * Command Result: The Command Result box will show the result of your input into the Command Box.
    * Command Box: Here is where you will type all your commands.